ChrisBuilds/terminaltexteffects/README.md

-    pour                Pours the characters into position from the given direction. rain                Rain characters from the top of the output area. randomsequence      Prints the input data in a random sequence. rowmerge            Merges rows of characters.
+    pour                Pours the characters into position from the given direction. rain                Rain characters from the top of the output area. randomsequence      Prints the input data in a random sequence. rings               Characters are dispersed and form into spinning rings. rowmerge            Merges rows of characters.
     rowslide            Slides each row into place.
     scattered           Move the characters into place from random starting locations.